rabbitmq/rabbitmq-website/site/install-debian.md

 ## <a id="managing-service" class="anchor" href="#managing-service">Managing the Service</a>

-To start and stop the server, use the `service` tool.
+To start and stop the server, use the `systemctl` tool.
 The service name is `rabbitmq-server`:

 <pre class="lang-bash">
 # stop the local node
-sudo service rabbitmq-server stop
+sudo systemctl stop rabbitmq-server

 # start it back
-sudo service rabbitmq-server start
+sudo systemctl start rabbitmq-server
 </pre>

 `service rabbitmq-server status` will report service status